CitiesWithWater

 Webinar 1: Too little

-Off the heels of World Water Day 2025, the fist webinar will speak to the most evocative of challenges: avoiding Day Zero.
-In addition to presenting messages of inspiration from the WWC and ICLEI’s global leadership, this session will foreground speakers and case studies from several cities around the world, exploring the innovative ways in which they have grappled with and overcome existential challenges threatening the security of their present and future water supply — including droughts, rapid population growth, and competing regional demand.
-The first webinar will also see the official launch of the accompanying CitiesWithWater International Photography Competition.
+Off the heels of World Water Day 2025, the fist webinar spoke to the most evocative of challenges: avoiding Day Zero.
+In addition to presenting messages of inspiration from the WWC and ICLEI’s global leadership, this session showcased speakers and case studies from several cities around the world, exploring the innovative ways in which they have grappled with and overcome existential challenges threatening the security of their present and future water supply — including droughts, rapid population growth, and competing regional demand.
+The first webinar also saw the official launch of the accompanying CitiesWithWater International Photography Competition.

 Webinar details